ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 }
 ```

-##### IMPORTANT
+Modify the `<tenancy-ocid>` value to be your tenancy OCID from your profile.

+{{% notice Note %}}
-Ensure provider.tf and availability-domains.tf are in the same directory.
-Terraform processes all the files in a directory in the correct order, based on their relationship.
-For a modular approach and future reuse, separate the provider file from other scripts.
+Make sure `provider.tf` and `availability-domains.tf` are in the same directory.
+Terraform processes all the files in a directory in the correct order.
+{{% /notice %}}

-### Add Outputs
+### Add outputs

-The data source oci_identity_availability_domains, fetches a list of availability domains.
+The data source `oci_identity_availability_domains` fetches a list of availability domains.
 In this section, you declare an output block to print the fetched information.

-In the tf-provider directory, create a file called outputs.tf
+In the `tf-provider directory`, use a text editor to create a file named `outputs.tf` with the content below:

-Add the following code to outputs.tf

 ```bash { target="ubuntu:latest" }